ewanlonnen/assessment-1/use-cases/use-case-2.md

 ### Success End Condition

-List of countries is displayed for user
+List of countries is displayed for the user

 ### Failed End Condition

-Information is not displayed
+Information is not displayed or incorrect information is displayed

 ### Primary Actor